I-3-2-16.Proffering Evidence Received by the Appeals Council

 D. Proffering Procedures

-To proffer evidence, the AC sends the information to the claimant and appointed representative, if any, with a written notice.
+To proffer evidence, the AC sends a proffer notice to the claimant and appointed representative, if any.
 In the notice, the AC will generally give the claimant 30 days from the date of the notice to object to, comment on or refute the evidence, or to submit any other written statement about the facts or law that the claimant believes apply in light of the evidence submitted.
 When applicable (see above), the AC will also tell the claimant that within 30 days, he or she may ask the AC to remand the case to an ALJ for a new hearing.

-If combined with a grant review action, staff will use the appropriate interim grant review notice template in the Document Generation System (DGS) to prepare the written notice.
-If the proffer action is not combined with a grant review action, staff will use the COR 21 template in DGS when preparing the notice.
+If combined with a grant review action, OAO staff will use the appropriate interim grant review notice template in the Document Generation System (DGS) to prepare the written proffer notice.
+If the proffer action is not combined with a grant review action, staff will use the COR 21 template in DGS to prepare the notice (see HALLEX I-3-2-17).

 The AC must be mindful of new evidence that may be offensive or detrimental to the claimant's health.
 In this situation, the analyst will discuss the matter with the branch chief before taking any action to proffer the evidence.
-When the claimant is represented, the AC may elect to send the evidence only to the representative, inform the claimant that information was sent only to the representative, and advise the representative to exercise discretion in deciding whether to show the claimant the evidence.
-In other cases, such as when the claimant is unrepresented, it may be appropriate to proffer through the claimant's servicing field office (FO).
-To proffer through the FO, staff will:
+When the claimant is represented, the AC may elect to proffer the evidence only to the representative and advise the representative to exercise discretion in deciding whether to show the claimant the evidence.
+When the claimant is unrepresented, the AC may proffer the evidence through the claimant's servicing field office (FO).
+To proffer through the FO, OAO staff will:

 Staff will diary the case for 30 days and follow up with the FO if a response is not received within that time period.